LightForce International believes that ordinary people can make an extraordinary difference in the lives of those in need.

 At the dawn of the new millennium the work extended worldwide.
 LightForce has placed workers in Africa, India, Mongolia, New Zealand and Nepal.
 Currently our major areas of involvement are Uganda, India & Albania.

-In recent years LightForce International has successfully completed projects with World Food Programme, Unicef and Memisa Belgium with funding from the Belgian Government.
-Projects have been completed on time and within budget.
-Projects have ranged from emergency aid/feeding/shelter to development of education/health infrastructure/provision of resources and capacity building.
-We have ongoing projects with Memisa Belgium in Uganda.
+LightForce International has successfully completed projects with funding from World Food Programme, Unicef and the Belgian Government.
+Projects have ranged from emergency aid, feeding, shelter to development of education, health infrastructure as well as provision of resources and capacity building.